 Yes, potstickers are great to freeze.
-Layout assembled potstickers on a baking sheet lined with parchment paper.
-Once potstickers are frozen, transfer to freezer bag.
-Potstickers will stay fresh up to 3 months in freezer.
+Layout assembled stickers on a baking sheet lined with parchment paper.
+Once they are frozen, transfer to a freezer bag.
+They can stay fresh up to 3 months in the freezer.

-To cook, add frozen potstickers to skillets per instructions, they will just need a little longer to cook at a lower heat.
+To cook, add frozen dumplings to skillets per instructions, they will just need a little longer to cook at a lower heat.

-I can’t wait for you to give these homemade potstickers a try.
+I can’t wait for you to give this recipe a try.
 They are wonderful and so easy to make.

 Try these other great recipes:

 - Uzbek Samsa Recipe– classic Uzbek dish.

 - Savory Crepes– ground meat and veggies, sauteed.